mhackersu/mhackersu/README.md

 - Perfect is the enemy of good
 - Finding flow in refinement

+#### Technologies that I am interested in
+- ReactJS
+- Clerk
+- Tanstack
+- GelData

 #### Things I Find Interesting

 - A [brief history](https://www.netlify.com/blog/2018/08/14/announcing-netlify-drop-the-simplicity-of-bitballoon-with-the-added-power-of-netlify/) of Bit Balloon